brevzin/cpp_proposals/2279_static_polymorphism/customization.md

 }
 ```

 This is 7 lines of code, even including the empty line and the two lines containing a single close brace.
-This trivial implementation, which you probably understand even if you don't know Rust, _easily_ meets all of the criteria prestend thus far.
+This trivial implementation, which you probably understand even if you don't know Rust, _easily_ meets all of the criteria presented thus far.
 And unlike CPOs and `tag_invoke`, where the extent of the ability to protect the user from faulty implementations or provide them with interface checks is dependent on the class author writing them correctly, here these checks are handled by and provided by the language.
 As a result, the checks are more robust, and the interface author doesn’t have to do anything.

 Moreover, it even meets one of `tag_invoke`’s stated criteria: it does not globally reserve names.
 Though it does not meet the other: you cannot transparently implement and pass-through a trait that you do not know about.